squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 #### `resinator`'s behavior

-`resinator` does not match the `rc.exe` behavior and instead errors on this type of incomplete resource definition at the end of a file:
+`resinator` does not match the `rc.exe` behavior and instead always errors on this type of incomplete resource definition at the end of a file:

 ```resinatorerror
 test.rc:5:6: error: expected quoted string literal or unquoted literal; got '<eof>'